richp10/golib/README.md

 This is a collection of golang packages that I use regularly and have modified for my needs.

-Only MIT Licensed code is included and copyright notices and links to source repositories are included within each package.
+Almost everything is MIT Licensed and the copyright notices and links to source repositories are included within each package.

+There is some Golang BSD Licensed code in the images package.